Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-Theorem~\ref{thm: det IPM} has many similarities to Theorem~\ref{thm: the gYK} for the generalized YK decoder, such as that the recovery error depends on the degree $\epsilon$ of the decoupling as well as the parameter $\delta$ that characterizes the trade-off relation between the recovery error and the circuit complexity of the decoder.
-Also, from the upper bound on the recovery error in Eq.~(\ref{eq: recovery error of Plike}), we observe that the Petz-like decoder achieves quantum capacity in the asymptotic i.i.d. limit if the encoder and $\delta$ are suitably chosen.
+Theorem~\ref{thm: det IPM} has many similarities to Theorem~\ref{thm: the gYK} about the generalized YK decoder, such as that the recovery error depends on the degree $\epsilon$ of decoupling as well as the parameter $\delta$ that characterizes the trade-off relation between the recovery error and the circuit complexity of the decoder.
+From the upper bound on the recovery error in Eq.~\eqref{eq: recovery error of Plike}, we observe that, with a suitable encoder and $\delta$, the Petz-like decoder can also be used to achieve a rate arbitrarily close to the quantum capacity by increasing the number of channel uses, in the entanglement-non-assisted setting.
+In the entanglement-assisted setting with unlimited entanglement, it achieves a rate arbitrarily close to the entanglement-assisted quantum capacity.

 On the other hand, the complexity of the Petz-like decoder differs from that of the generalized YK decoder.
 The number $t$, as well as the remaining part in $\cC(\til{\cD}_{t, \phi})$, explicitly depends on $d_E$.
 This implies that the complexity depends on the choice of the dilation of $\cF^{AB \rarr D}$, which reflects the aforementioned fact that the success probability of the protocol with post-selection is dependent on $d_E$.
 Hence, it is desirable to use a dilated unitary $U_\cF^L$ with a small environment $E$.
+In the next section, we compare in detail the complexities of decoders and clarify in what cases one decoder has smaller complexity than the other.

-In the next section, we compare the complexities of decoders and clarify the cases in which one decoder has smaller complexity than the other.
-As explained, our decoder has a better circuit complexity than the algorithmic implementation of the original Petz recovery map \cite{gilyen2022petzmap}, if $\delta$ is appropriately chosen.
-This is because we are interested in applying the Petz recovery map to decoding quantum information.
-When this is the case, it is not necessary to exactly implement the Petz recovery map.
+As we will explain in the next section, the Petz-like decoder has a smaller circuit complexity than the algorithmic implementation of the original Petz recovery map \cite{gilyen2022petzmap}, when $\delta$ is appropriately chosen.
+This is for two reasons.
+First, the Petz-like decoder is not exactly the same as the Petz recovery map.
+Although the Petz recovery map is known to be a good decoder, it is not necessary to implement the full map if one is interested in using the map as a decoder.
+This is one of the implications of our results.
+Second, the algorithmic implementation of the Petz recovery map \cite{gilyen2022petzmap} relies on the direct use of the QSVT to implement three CP maps that compose the Petz recovery map, which leads to high complexity.
+Due to the aforementioned simplification, we can cleverly use the QSVT-based FPAA instead of such direct uses of the QSVT, resulting in smaller computational cost.